FBoucher/stream-projects/Streams/2020-11-27-Stream145-Containerizing-project-CeeBee.md

 Summary
 -------

-In this live stream session, Frank is
+In this live stream session, Frank is containerizing the chatbot used during the livestream on Twitch.
+It's a Node.js application and the code is in GitHub.
+We need to have a way to pass a configuration file when we create an instance and a way to get back the stream notes.

-📺 - Twitch archive - stream no.126
+📺 - Twitch archive - stream no.145

 Replay
 ------

 - [Twitch](https://www.twitch.tv/fboucheros)
-⚡ Summary video:
 - [Youtube](https://youtu.be/HBruR9lx4T0)